Jaw Surgery (Orthognathic Surgery)

 - Inability to close their lips without straining

-- Chronic TMJ or other jaw joint pain
+- Chronic TMJ or other jaw joint pains

 - Difficulty chewing or swallowing